 SRDR Comment Policy

-To participate in the discussion, you will need to provide your email address and name.
-Your email will not be shared.
+To participate in the discussion, you will need to provide your name and email address.
+Your email address will not be shared.
 The SRDR support team, however, may contact you to follow-up on critical issues in the discussion.

-The SRDR support team is not responsible to respond to any comment, particularly those that deal with individual medical cases and issues (see Medical Disclaimer at the bottom of this page)
+The SRDR support team is not required to respond to any comment, particularly ones that deal with individual medical cases and issues (see the Medical Disclaimer at the bottom of this page).

 To maintain a respectful dialogue, users agree to the following: